-The autonomous path planning (APP) layer generates the motion plan for the overall mission, and computes spatial and other constraints needed for the design of the desired trajectories.
-Many of the routes and constraints can be computed off-line to cover different situations, including the nominal case and a set of anticipated events, and stored in memory.
+The role of this layer is to generate the motion plan for the overall mission, and compute spatial and other constraints needed for the design of the desired trajectories.
+Many of the routes and constraints can be computed offline to cover different situations, including the nominal case and a set of anticipated events, and stored in memory.
 The constraints are computed in the form of safe set boundaries around the way-points.
-We have developed the path-planning algorithms based on the following techniques: (i) Voronoi diagrams and Delaunay triangulation; (ii) Mixed-integer/LMI algorithms; and (iii) Rapidly-exploring Random Trees (RRT) [17].
+We have developed the pathplanning algorithms based on the following techniques: (i) Voronoi diagrams and Delaunay triangulation; (ii) Mixedinteger/LMI algorithms; and (iii) Rapidly-exploring Random Trees (RRT).
+The latter approach is currently being implemented under a NASA Ames Phase II STTR with UC Berkeley.